louisbove84/birds_of_play/README.md

 - Data visualization
 - User controls and settings

+## Modules

+### Motion Tracking
+- Detects and tracks moving objects (e.g., birds) in real time using OpenCV.
+- Configurable sensitivity for robust outdoor use.
+- Forms the foundation for further analysis and integration with other components.

+### Motion Path Visualization
+- Visualizes the path of detected objects as they move across the camera frame.
+- Useful for understanding movement patterns and verifying tracking accuracy in real time.

 ## Getting Started

 Each component has its own setup instructions in its respective directory: